ekedonald/1-Linux-Practice-Project/README.md

 ![ls_command2](./images/4.%20ls%20command2.png)

-Here are some options you can use with the ls command:
+Here are some flags you can use with the ls command:

 * lists all the files in the subdirectories: